ALRoin/AI-Button-Remap-for-Xiaomi-Mi-9/README.md

 > * **Long press:** Opens Google Assistant.
 >
 >
-> This configuration prevents accidental interruptions during gameplay; if the button is pressed by mistake, it will only toggle your background media without triggering the assistant.
+> This configuration prevents accidental interruptions during gameplay; if the button is pressed by mistake, it will only Plays/Pauses your background media without triggering the assistant.